forcedotcom/java-sdk/oauth/doc/oauth-auth.md

 	</filter-mapping>

 The OAuth Connector uses the Force.com API Connector to access the Force.com APIs.
 The <code>connectionName</code> is used to look up OAuth properties defined in an environment variable, or a Java system property, or in a properties file on the classpath.
 For example, if you use a <code>connectionName</code> of `forceDatabase`, you can encode the connection information in a connection URL set in the FORCE\_*FORCEDATABASE*\_URL environment variable:

+[TODO @Nawab]: is the above paragraph still relevant? connectionName and props file? please review.

 <pre>
   <code>force://login.salesforce.com?user=<em>user@salesforcedoc.org</em>&password=<em>samplePassword</em>&oauth_key=<em>3MVG9lKcPoNINVBLqaGC0WiLS7H9aehOXaZad80Ve1OB43i.DpfCjn_SqwIAtyY6Lnuzcvdxgzu.IAaLVk4pH.</em>&oauth_secret=<em>516990866494775428</em></code>